RenJiaying0908/COMP6905_GR_03/README.md

-# COMP6905_GR_03
+# Project COMP6905_GR_03

+## Goals:
-#1.
-Create a project on github
+1. Create a project on GitHub.
-#2.
-Make a web-based app that adapts to the distribution rate of mobile phones (web browser application)
+2. Develop a web-based application that adapts to the distribution rate of mobile phones (web browser application).
-#3.
-A server and database are required (which server to choose?)
+3. Set up a server and database (which server to choose?).
-#4.
-Which ski resort to choose?
+4. Determine the ski resort to focus on.
-#5.
-Discuss with him or her the technology needed
+5. Discuss the required technology with stakeholders.
-#6.
-One iteration goals:
-There is a server;
-There is a simple web (with some simple icons, which do not need to have functions);
-Some static data is required;
+6. Achieve the following goals in one iteration:
+   - Set up a server.
+   - Create a simple web interface with basic icons (non-functional).
+   - Integrate static data.
-Some static maps (how to implement maps?
-Can third-party libraries be used?);
+   - Implement static maps (consider using third-party libraries).